 As the Wilsons slowly slide into poverty, Leora must find a way to keep her dreams alive while making a haven for her flock in one run-down house after another.

-Leora’s Dexter Stories: The Scarcity Years of the Great Depression is undergoing edits, and should be published the spring of 2021.
+Amazon offers Leora’s Dexter Stories: The Scarcity Years of the Great Depression as a paperback, a hardback, and as an ebook.